The Malaysian Mediation Centre (“MMC”) operates the following scheme for the accreditation of mediators.

 5. Fees payable by MMC Accredited Mediators

-Mediators accredited by MMC will be required to pay an annual fee determined by the ADR Committee of the Bar Council from time to time, failure to pay which within thirty day after the due date or such extended period as may be notified to the mediator, shall result in the lapsing of the mediator’s MMC accreditation.
+Mediators accredited by MMC will be required to pay an annual fee determined by the Mediation Committee of the Bar Council from time to time, failure to pay which within thirty day after the due date or such extended period as may be notified to the mediator, shall result in the lapsing of the mediator’s MMC accreditation.

 6. Yearly accreditation